Workshops

 Instructor: Henry Horenstein

-Noted photographer Henry Horenstein was a student of Harry Callahan and Aaron Siskind’s.
-His earliest interest was in history and that has influenced his choice of subject matter from country music to burlesque.
-Henry has published over 30 books, including classic textbooks Black and White Photography, Beyond Basic Photography, and Digital Photography; and monographs, Racing Days, Animalia, Humans, Show, Close Relations, and his most recent updated edition of Honky Tonk: Portraits of Country Music.
-Henry’s photographs are collected and exhibited internationally.
-He lives in Boston, Massachusetts, and teaches at Rhode Island School of Design.
+Henry has published over 30 books, including classic textbooks Black and White Photography, Beyond Basic Photography, and Digital Photography; and monographs, Racing Days, Animalia, Humans, Show, Close Relations, and Honky Tonk: Portraits of Country Music.
+Henry’s latest books are Speedway 1972 (2022) and We sort of People (2023).